wdbacker/qewd-cos/README.md

   }
 };
 ```
+If needed, you can return a response directly in a ```finished()``` QEWD return call.

-The corresponding COS routine "jsTest.mac" in Caché is:
+A corresponding COS test routine "jsTest.mac" in Caché is:
 ```
 jsTest
  ;